foridislam332/turista-main/README.md

 </ul>

 <h2>Description:</h2>
-<p>Tourism is travel for pleasure or business; also the theory and practice of touring, the business of attracting, accommodating, and entertaining tourists, and the business of operating tours.</p>
+<p>TURISTA is travel for pleasure or business; also the theory and practice of touring, the business of attracting, accommodating, and entertaining tourists, and the business of operating tours.</p>